JeffLi40/78_SolverForQueensPuzzle/README.md

 ### citations / worked with / received help from

-* Representation of an array in the frame: Piazza @322
+* Representation of an array in the heap: Piazza @322

 This list may omit sources common to everyone in the course, including...